osism/release/notes/3.0.0/NOTES.md

 * Vault is now usable as a service in the testbed
 * Various plugins are now activated by default in the NetBox
 * The network configuration of the testbed was minified
+* The Neutron Port Forwarding extension, required by the Kubernetes Cluster API, is now enabled by default

 ## Removals